-For example, the Galaxy Tab S6 and the Tab S5e each sport a 10.5-inch display.
-But, the Galaxy Tab S6 is more of a “pro” model, whereas the Galaxy Tab S5e is the model for most users.
-To that point, the Galaxy Tab S5e is likely the better option for most users because it offers more than enough in terms of power and performance for everyday usage (surfing the web, browsing social media, editing and sharing images), and it does so at a much lower price.
+You can also consider a Galaxy Tab S6 or Galaxy Tab S5e.
+The Galaxy Tab S6 is more of a “pro” model between these two options, whereas the Galaxy Tab S5e is the model for most users.
+To that point, the Galaxy Tab S5e is likely the best Android tablet option for most users because it offers more than enough in terms of power and performance for everyday usage (surfing the web, browsing social media, editing and sharing images), and it does so at a much lower price.

 The Galaxy Tab S6 has a better processor and has an option for 256GB of storage (the Tab S5e maxes out at 128GB).
-But overall, both of these models are nearly the same size and weight, and they each have the same 8MP front-facing camera and the same expectations in terms of battery life.
-The other difference and potential decision-making factor is the S Pen support, which is only available in the Galaxy Tab S6.
+But overall, the Tab S6 and Tab S5e are nearly the same size and weight, and they each have the same 8MP front-facing camera and the same expectations in terms of battery life.
+The other difference and potential decision-making factor is the S Pen support, which is not available on the Galaxy Tab S5e.

 Tablets aren’t always necessary, especially if you already have a smartphone and a laptop.
 But while they aren’t necessary, they can be nice to have because they offer a bigger screen as compared to a smartphone, and they also provide a more comfortable way to sit on the couch and browse the web.
 Given that, you may be wondering what kind of tablet you can get for less.
 We’ll be focusing on the $200 and $100 price points, and our recommendations are from Samsung and from Amazon.

-The Samsung model is the Galaxy Tab A, which is a 10.1-inch (1920 x 1200) tablet that was released in 2019.
-This is a budget-priced model that can be found close to the $200 price point.
-Features include a 1.8Ghz octa-core processor, 5MP front-facing camera, 8MP rear-facing camera, 32GB of storage, a microSD card slot for expansion, and a 6150 mAh battery that should offer up to 13 hours of run time.
+The Samsung model is the Galaxy Tab A, which is a 10.1-inch tablet that was released in 2019.
+This is a budget-priced model that can be found for under $200.
+Features include a 10.1” (1920 x 1200) TFT display, 1.8Ghz octa-core processor, 5MP front-facing camera, 8MP rear-facing camera, 32GB of storage, a microSD card slot for expansion, and a 6150 mAh battery that should offer up to 13 hours of run time.

-The Amazon model is the Fire HD 10, which was also released in 2019.
-This Amazon tablet is closer to the $100 mark, as compared to maxing out near the $200 mark.
+The Amazon model is the Fire HD 10, which was released in 2021.
+This Amazon tablet is a bit cheaper, sitting closer to the $100 mark.
 Features of the Fire HD 10 include a 10.1-inch (1920 x 1200) display, 2GB of RAM, and 32GB of internal storage.
 While Android-based, the Fire HD 10 runs Fire OS.